coder/docs/environments/lifecycle.md

 ---
 title: "Lifecycle"
-description: "Learn about the lifecycle of Environments."
+description: "Learn about the environments lifecycle."
 ---

 Environments are designed to sustain scheduled shutdowns and rebuilds.
 An